Wolves, Wildflowers, and Wilderness Whispers: Inside Churchill Wild’s Epic Manitoba Adventure

 Passion Can Take You Places

 Experiences stay with you.
-The people you meet, the things you see, the ground in which you walk on, the food you consume, the places you sleep.
-Everything coming together to create a single story.
-If you think about it, no story in the world can be exactly the same.
-Whether it be the weather or the wildlife, nature was created to never be the same at a single point in time, keeping us always wanting and going back for more.
+The people you meet, the things you see, the ground on which you walk, the food you consume, the places you sleep.
+Everything comes together to create a single story.
+When you think about it, no two stories in nature are ever the same.
+Whether it’s the weather or the wildlife, nature is constantly shifting — never repeating itself, always leaving us wanting more and drawing us back again.

 Wolves, Wildflowers and Whispering in the Wilderness